 Base salaries for our named executive officers were established initially through arm's-length negotiations at the time each individual was hired, taking into account compensation surveys and internal pay equity considerations, as well as the individual's qualifications and experience.
-Base salaries of our named executive officers are reviewed on an annual basis by our Chief Executive Officer (for named executive officers other than himself), our head of Human Resources and our Compensation Committee and approved annually by our Compensation Committee.
+Base salaries of our named executive officers are reviewed on an annual basis by our Chief Executive Officer (for named executive officers other than himself), our Chief People Officer and our Compensation Committee and approved annually by our Compensation Committee.
 Adjustments to base salaries are based on an individual's performance and promotions, as well as compensation surveys, our own analysis of compensation practices at peer companies, and internal pay equity considerations.
 In making decisions regarding salary adjustments, our Compensation Committee also draws upon the experience that members of our Board have within our industry.
 We do not assign a specific weight to any single factor in making decisions regarding base salary adjustments.

-For 2017, our Compensation Committee sought to set base salaries for each of our named executive officers at levels that would result in total target cash compensation that is generally at or near the $75^{\text{th}}$ percentile of our peer group.
-In January 2017, Mr. Plotkin's base salary was increased from \$260,000 to \$270,400 as part of our annual review program, based on his overall performance and the growth of our company.
-After reviewing the base salaries of Messrs.
-Mendels and Rhodes, the Compensation Committee determined that no base salary adjustments were necessary for these named executive officers in 2017.
+For 2018, our Compensation Committee sought to set base salaries for each of our named executive officers at levels that would result in total target cash compensation that is generally at or near the 75th percentile of our peer group.
+In January 2018, Mr. Feinberg's base salary was increased from \$400,000 to \$417,500 as part of our annual review program, based on his overall performance and the growth of our company.
+In January 2018, Mr. Plotkin's base salary was increased from \$270,400 to 308,256 as part of our annual review program, based on his overall performance, the growth of our company and to make his total cash compensation more competitive with that of similarly situated executives in our peer group.
+After reviewing the base salary of Mr. Rhodes, the Compensation Committee determined that no base salary adjustment was necessary for him in 2018.

-In July 2017, Mr. Feinberg's base salary was increased from \$370,000 to \$400,000 in connection with his promotion to acting Chief Executive Officer.
+In May 2018, Mr. Noreck's base salary was increased from \$260,000 to \$300,000 in connection with his promotion to Chief Financial Officer.

-The following table sets forth the base salary for our named executive officers for fiscal 2016 and 2017:
+The following table sets forth the base salary for our named executive officers for fiscal 2017 and 2018:

-Named Executive Officer 2016 Base Salary 2017 Base Salary % Change
+Named Executive Officer 2017 Base Salar ry 201 8 Base Salary % Change

+Jeff Ray \$ - - \$ 400,000 n/a

-Andrew Feinberg \$ 370,000 \$ 400,000 8%
+Andrew Feinberg \$ 400,00 0 \$ 417,500 4%

-David Mendels \$ 400,000 \$ 400,000 n/a
+Robert Noreck \$ - - \$ 300,000 n/a

-Kevin Rhodes \$ 300,000 \$ 300,000 n/a
+Kevin Rhodes \$ 300,00 0 \$ 300,000 n/a

-David Plotkin \$ 260,000 \$ 270,400 4%
+David Plotkin \$ 270,40 0 \$ 308,256 14%